 The Center for Advanced Undergraduate Studies and Experience (CAUSE) is a unique center that supports the educational mission of the College of Earth and Mineral Sciences, providing special services, courses, and facilities that are not available at the departmental level.
 A goal of the center is to promote undergraduate research and study abroad/study away.
 CAUSE-sponsored courses provide “real world experiences” for students – a chance to leave the classroom behind and spend time tackling a topic of contemporary importance in the field.

 CAUSE was created in the early 1990s to promote interdisciplinary, problem-based learning opportunities for undergraduates.
 The centerpiece of CAUSE is a multi-semester seminar course that allows students to do theme-based research both in the classroom and out in the field.
 CAUSE courses focus on the political, economic, and physical environment of a selected country or area.
-The two-semester CAUSE courses, open to juniors and seniors in the social sciences, natural sciences and engineering, also include a Maymester or summer travel component.
+The two-semester CAUSE courses, open to rising juniors and seniors in the social sciences, natural sciences and engineering, also include a Maymester or summer travel component.